Who’s teaching at the 47.

 If you’re nervous about being new, you’re our target audience.

 If you already train, great.
-We’ll plug you into the room in a way that makes sense, give you honest feedback, and help you tighten the boring details that make everything else work better.
+We’ll plug you into the room in a way that makes sense, give you honest feedback, and help you tighten the details that make everything else work better.